meeshatyagi/RestaurantServer/README.md

 # RestaurantServer
-Express.js and Node.js Backend Languages are used, for server mongoDB and mongoose is used.
-This a server that serves restaurant related queries.
+Express.js and Node.js Backend Languages are used, for storage NoSql database mongoDB with mongoose is used.
+This is a server that serves restaurant related queries as follows.

 # API's for problem statments
 1. How many order delivered by each delivery boy in a day?